umbraco/UmbracoDocs/14/umbraco-cms/extending/property-editors/integrate-validation.md

 # Integrate Validation

-The Validation System provides abilities to validate various Form Controls.
+The Validation System provides abilities to validate different Form Controls.
 Such can be native or custom, like a Property Editor.

 It also allows for binding server validation to the Form Controls making the validation experience as synergetic as possible.